TUDelft-MUDE/book/book/modelling/decisions.md

 **Cases of deterministic systems:**

 Known structures subject to known static or dynamic loads.
-For instance, when we decide to model the response of a building (deformations) under a certain wind load.
+For instance, when we decide to model the response of a building (deformations) under a specific (known) load.
+Note, however, that in practice loads are almost always variable, or impossible to predict with certainty; thus we will often use deterministic models to understand the behavior of the structure of interest, while also using a stochastic models to check whether the structure will perform well under the range of loads that can be expected.